Most Durable Luggage 2018 – Top Carry-Ons And Checked Luggage!

 - Eagle Creek EC Adventure 25 Inch Luggage

 There seems to be a common view that soft side luggage by default is more durable than hard sided.
 This may have been true earlier on when the plastic that was used for manufacturing was far more fragile than the materials used today.

 Nowadays, new durable materials have seen the day of light.
 This has made the statement that hard side bags are not as durable false, in our opinion.
 There’s no need to avoid hard side luggage for the sake of durability anymore!

 How Durable Is Polycarbonate Luggage?

-The answer to his question is quite simple: it’s very durable!
-The main reason for this is the fact that it is flexible and thus impact resistant.
+The answer to this question is quite simple: it’s very durable!
+The main reason for this is the fact that polycarbonate is flexible and thus impact resistant.
 It simply flexes back into shape after a thud onto a hard surface.

 Polycarbonate is also very lightweight, more so than aluminum and many soft side bags.